janarthanan23/Miniproject/README.md

 <!--Give the results and impact as shown below-->
 This project successfully developed a real-time sign language to speech conversion system for Tamil-speaking regions.Using machine learning and speech synthesis, the system bridges the communication gap between sign language users and non-users.
 Further work would be on extending the gesture vocabulary and further improving the performance of the system in low-light conditions.

+## Future Enhacement

+* Expanding the gesture vocabulary to include more complex expressions and phrases.

+* Enhancing recognition accuracy in low-light conditions or with varied hand orientations.

+* Integrating with mobile platforms for on-the-go use.

+* Adding user customization features, such as voice modulation and gesture adaptations.

 ## Articles published / References
 1) Smith, J., & Johnson, R. (2019).
 Real-time Hand Gesture Recognition Using CNNs.
 Journal of Computer Vision, 45(2), 123-134.